Putah Creek flowing through Thompson Canyon California

 A float is in play where this report supports boat access and wind, releases, and shuttle logistics are manageable.

 Putah Creek is useful because it is close to Sacramento and the Bay Area, but it is also technical, pressured, and rule-sensitive.
-Check CDFW special regulations and access-site status before fishing.
+Check CDFW special fishing rules and access-site status before fishing.

 Skip the trip when the access site you planned is closed, when the creek is already crowded at the legal pullouts, when warm weather makes trout handling questionable, or when changing releases would force you to guess about safe wading.